V Film: History

-On 16 February 2009 an eighth TV1000 channel, TV1000 Drama, is launched in Sweden, Denmark, Norway and Finland.
+On 16 February 2009, an eighth TV1000 channel, TV1000 Drama, was launched in Sweden, Denmark, Norway and Finland.
 At the same time, the other TV1000 channels had their logos replaced by a new design.

-The one-hour timeshift of the main TV1000 channel TV1000 Plus One was closed down on 1 August 2010.
+On 1 August 2010, the one-hour timeshift of the main TV1000 channel TV1000 Plus One was closed down.

-On 2 January 2012 it was announced that the TV1000 channels will be rebranded as Viasat Film starting from 3 March 2012 in the Nordic region.
+On 2 January 2012, it was announced that the TV1000 channels would be rebranded as Viasat Film starting from 3 March 2012 in the Nordic region.
 TV1000 is still available in Central Europe as TV1000 East.

-On April 23, 2014, changed Viasat in their lineup of movie channels, Viasat Film Nordic closed and was replaced by Viasat Film Comedy.
-The Nordic film will in future be included in the program on the other channels and Viasat Film Action and Viasat Film Classic was reduced transmission time and put forward only in the evening hours while closed to Viasat Film Drama HD. and Viasat Film Action HD began to simulcast with Nat Geo Wild HD in daytime on the Viasat satellite platform.
+On 23 April 2014, Viasat changed its lineup of movie channels; Viasat Film Nordic closed and was replaced by Viasat Film Comedy.
+Nordic films were thereafter included in the programming of other channels and Transmission time for Viasat Film Action and Viasat Film Classic was reduced to evening hours only.
+Additionally, Viasat Film Drama HD and Viasat Film Action HD began simulcasting with Nat Geo Wild HD during the daytime on the Viasat satellite platform.

-10 November 2015 changed Viasat back in their lineup of movie channels, Viasat Film Classic and Viasat Film Drama was closed down and replaced by Viasat Film Hits (Which will send new and classic film favorites) and Viasat Series (a pure serial channel with both new and classic series), also was changed during the program on other channels, it returned to again show series and children's programs as they did in the 90s under the brand TV1000, Viasat Film Family withdrawn children's programs from Disney Jr. daytime and Viasat Film Comedy began broadcasting classic comedy series in the daytime, also changed Viasat Film name to Viasat Film Premiere.
+On 10 November 2015, Viasat again changed its lineup.
+Viasat Film Classic and Viasat Film Drama were closed and replaced by Viasat Film Hits (broadcasting contemporary and classic films) and Viasat Series (broadcasting new and classic television series).
+The network also returned to showing series and children's programs, as it had done in the 1990s under the TV1000 brand.
+Viasat Film Family removed its daytime Disney Jr. programming, and Viasat Film Comedy began broadcasting classic comedy series during the day.
+Additionally, the main Viasat Film channel was renamed Viasat Film Premiere.

-In 2018 the TV department of MTG was split off into Nordic Entertainment Group.
+In 2018, the TV department of MTG was split off into Nordic Entertainment Group.

-The Viasat Film channels were renamed V Film on 1 June 2020 as part of a major corporate rebranding.
+On 1 June 2020, the Viasat Film channels were renamed V Film as part of a major corporate rebranding.

-TV1000 will be renamed Viasat Kino 2025.
-May 7.
-Romania, Croatia, Serbia and Bulgaria.
+On 7 May 2025, TV1000 was renamed Viasat Kino in Romania, Croatia, Serbia, and Bulgaria.

 Transmission

-TV1000 was previously transmitted using D2-MAC and encrypted with the EuroCrypt encryption system.
+TV1000 was previously transmitted using D2-MAC and encrypted using the EuroCrypt system.
 It was available originally via the Astra 1A satellite, and later via the Intelsat 707 satellite (where TV1000 Cinema was also available via the co-located TV-Sat2 satellite).
-Today, the Scandinavian version of Viasat Film is transmitted digitally and encrypted in the VideoGuard system (after previously using the Viaccess system that was widely hacked) within the Viasat package on the Astra 4A satellite.
+The Scandinavian version of V Film is transmitted digitally and encrypted in the VideoGuard system (after previously using the widely hacked Viaccess system) within the Viasat package on the Astra 4A satellite.

 Viasat Kino CEE

 Viasat Kino East

-In March 2003, TV1000 East began broadcasting in Russia, Ukraine, Belarus, Moldova, Kazakhstan, Georgia, Estonia, Latvia and Lithuania.
-A channel broadcasting only Russian movies called TV1000 Russkoe Kino (ТВ1000 Русское Кино) was launched in October 2005.
+In March 2003, TV1000 East began broadcasting in Russia, Ukraine, Belarus, Moldova, Kazakhstan, Georgia, Estonia, Latvia, and Lithuania.

+In October 2005, a channel broadcasting only Russian movies called TV1000 Russkoe Kino (ТВ1000 Русское Кино) was launched.

-In April 2008 was launched TV1000 Premium.
+In April 2008, TV1000 Premium was launched.

 Viasat Kino Balkan

-TV1000 Balkan was launched on 18 November 2005 in Romania, Bulgaria, Serbia, Croatia, Slovenia, North Macedonia, Bosnia and Herzegovina, Montenegro.
+On 18 November 2005, TV1000 Balkan was launched in Romania, Bulgaria, Serbia, Croatia, Slovenia, North Macedonia, Bosnia and Herzegovina, and Montenegro.
 The channel aired Swedish erotic films at night until 2015.